Article 9 of EMAC Law

 It is critical that accurate records and documentation substantiating other costs be maintained.

-Ineligible costs are those expenses include the following:
+Ineligible costs are those expenses including the following:

 - Personal expenses